dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 ## Enroll without prior sign-in

 An app that does not sign in the user with Azure Active Directory can still receive MAM policies from the Intune service by calling the API to have the SDK handle that authentication.
-Apps should use this technique when they have not authenticated a user with Azure AD but still need to retrieve MAM policies to protect data.
+Apps should use this technique when they have not authenticated a user with Azure AD but still need to retrieve MAM policies to help protect data.
 An example is if another authentication service is being used for app sign-in, or if the app does not support signing in at all.
 To do this, the application should call the
 `loginAndEnrollAccount`  method in Headers/IntuneMAMEnrollment.h:

 ```objc